 The other opportunity is the basket page.
 It’s a bit like at a supermarket when you find sweets and chocolate just before the checkout.
 A great last opportunity to present some other products to the users.

-Upsells and cross sells should ideally be targetted, based on what the user is buying, to give you the best chance of increasing sales.
+Upsells and cross-sells should ideally be targeted, based on what the user is buying, to give you the best chance of increasing sales.

 Transparent Shipping Costs